microsoft/onnxruntime/java/src/test/android/README.md

 Please note that you may need to set the `--android_abi=x86_64` (the default option is `arm64-v8a`).
 This is because android instrumentation test is run on an android emulator which requires an abi of `x86_64`.

 #### QNN Builds
+We use two AndroidManifest files to manage different runtime requirements for QNN support.
+In the build configuration (build.gradle), we  specify which manifest file to use based on the qnnVersion
+QNN Manifest includes the <uses-native-library> declaration for libcdsprpc.so, required for devices using QNN and Qualcomm DSP capabilities
-For QNN builds, it isnecessary to set the `ADSP_LIBRARY_PATH` environment variable to the [native library directory](https://developer.android.com/reference/android/content/pm/ApplicationInfo#nativeLibraryDir) depending on the device.
+For QNN builds, it is also necessary to set the `ADSP_LIBRARY_PATH` environment variable to the [native library directory](https://developer.android.com/reference/android/content/pm/ApplicationInfo#nativeLibraryDir) depending on the device.
 This ensures that any native libraries downloaded as dependencies such as QNN libraries are found by the application.
+This is conditionally added by using the BuildConfig field IS_QNN_BUILD set in the build.gradle file.

 #### Build Output